 All-in-all, the US Dollar Index may be on the verge of making one final move in 2020, and even though that move looks likley to be on the downside at the moment, it is still prudent to respect support until it is broken below 91.74.

 Recommended by Paul Robinson

 Check out the Q4 USD Forecast

-US Dollar Index (DXY) Daily Chart (trying to lift from support)
+US Dollar Index (DXY) Daily Chart (trend/tone weak into support)

 U.S. Dollar Currency Index (DXY) Charts by TradingView

 Resources for Forex Traders